Interested in investing in Northern Virginia?

 Northern Virginia has all four seasons in terms of climate.
 Summers are muggy, and winters are cold.
 However, the weather is more bearable than states further north and south.

 Crime rates are essential when investing in Northern Virginia real estate.
-Properties in safer areas may draw wealthier tenants but cost more.
+Properties in safer areas may draw wealthier residents but cost more.
 On the other hand, areas with higher crime rates will feature cheaper properties, but rents will also be lower.

 Per Neighborhood Scout, the more urban areas in Northern Virginia generally see higher crime rates.
 The city centers in Arlington, Alexandria, Fredericksburg, and Winchester have some of the highest.
 Smaller towns like Sperryville and Chester Gap have low crime rates.

 Still, investors shouldn’t rule out big cities solely based on crime rates.
 Some areas within big cities may be safer than others.
-Besides, security measures like cameras and call boxes can increase tenant peace of mind and help investors boost their returns.
+Besides, security measures like cameras and call boxes can increase resident peace of mind and help investors boost their returns.

 According to WalletHub’s in-depth analysis, Virginia has the fourth best public schools in the nation.
 It falls behind just a few New England states — New Jersey, Connecticut, and Massachusetts.
 Plus, Virginia was the sixth most educated state in the nation as of 2021.